duck-dynasty/duckbot/wiki/Commands.md

 Maximization occurs by item weights, so it will _not_ behave as you expect when multiple items are maximized.
 The solver will pick the item with the better rate to weight ratio.
 It is recommended to maximize a single item only.

+There's no way to remove a maximize item, a full reset of the factory is required.

 ```
 /satisfy booster   item amount
 ```